 Mrs. Melanie J. Barkley

 Melanie Barkley is the Technology Coordinator for Athens City Schools.
 Mrs. Barkley began her career in education as a teacher and coach in the Madison County School System in 1997.
 In 2002, she served as the first High School Reading Specialist for Madison County Schools.
 In 2003, she went on to work for the Alabama State Department of Education as part of the Alabama Reading Initiative.
 In this capacity, she serviced 66 middle and high schools across North Alabama.
 In 2005, she returned to the Madison County School system as Asst.
 Principal at Sparkman Middle School.
 In 2009, she was given the privilege of becoming principal and opening Mill Creek Elementary in Madison City.
 In 2013, she became the principal of Discovery Middle School in Madison.
 In 2015, she and her family moved to Athens and she became the principal of Athens Middle School.
-Mrs. Barkley became the Technology Coordinator and Secondary Curriculum for ACS in 2017.
+Mrs. Barkley became the Technology and Secondary Curriculum Coordinator for ACS in 2017.
 Mr. Barkley recieve the certified Chief Technology Officer desingation from the Alabama Leaders in Technology (ALET) assocation in Oct.
 2018.
 She is a member of the Class of 2019 of the University of Alabama Superintndents' Academy.
 Mrs. Barkley is married to Scott Barkley and has two sons; Dalton, a senior at UAH, who plays basketball for the Chargers, and Bryant, a freshman at the University of Alabama.